tomdoeslinux/PixaPencil/README.md

 Why you should try out PixaPencil:

 - Contains over 33+ useful features (see 'Features' section below)
-- 100% free of evil Google Play (tracking) services
+- 100% free of Google Play (tracking) services
-- 100% free of evil (tracking) advertisements
+- 100% free of advertisements
 - 100% commitment to open source

 PixaPencil only runs on Android 8.0 or higher with a decently-sized screen.